jberry93/Notebook/Notes/Javascript/Javascript_7.md

 /*test cases*/
 ```

 **if statement** = This if statement will check to see if the unicode sums equal each other.
 If they do not equal, subtract the two unicode sums and use the method `String.fromCharCode()` to return the letter that is missing from the given letter range.
-If they do equal, return `undefined`
+If they do equal, return `undefined`:

 ```Javascript
 function fearNotLetter(str){